mpvnet-player/mpv.net/README.md

 ### 3.3 (2019-??-??)

-- dark mode support added to the command palette
+- dark mode support was added to the command palette
+- a new icon was designed.
+[Website](https://mpv-net.github.io/mpv.net-web-site/)

 ### 3.2 (2019-04-27)